jina-ai/jina/docs/advanced/experimental/docker-compose.md

 `jina hub pull jinahub+docker://PQLiteIndexer`
 ```

-This example shows how to build and deploy a Flow with Docker Compose with [`CLIPImageEncoder`](https://hub.jina.ai/executor/0hnlmu3q) as encoder and [`PQLiteIndexer`](https://hub.jina.ai/executor/pn1qofsj) as indexer.
+This example shows how to build and deploy a Flow with Docker Compose with [`CLIPImageEncoder`](https://hub.jina.ai/executor/0hnlmu3q)
+as image encoder and [`PQLiteIndexer`](https://hub.jina.ai/executor/pn1qofsj) as indexer to perform fast nearest
+neighbour retrieval on the images embedding.

 ```python
 from jina import Flow